esammahdi/YemekCalendar/README.md

 Acknowledgments
 ---------------
+* [ Abdellah Ibn El Azraq (BBlueCoder) ](https://github.com/BBlueCoder/ViDown/tree/master) : His article about using Hilt with was realy helpfull.
+I also modeled some parts of the readme file after his project's readme file.
 * [Logo.com](https://logo.com/) : Used to design the application logo as well as some other logos for the readme file.
 * [Previewed](https://previewed.app/) : Used to design the screenshots previews above.